-Five head to head trials show no difference in efficacy in reduction of attack frequency, severity, headache days or acute tablet consumption or in improvement in any subjective or composite index in any of the comparisons made (atenolol or metoprolol durules or metoprolol or timolol vs propranolol).
-Results from placebo controlled trials on similar outcome measures generally supports those for atenolol, metoprolol durules and propranolol seen in head to head trials.
+Five head to head trials show no difference in efficacy in reduction of attack frequency, severity, headache days or acute tablet consumption, or in improvement in any subjective or composite index in any of the comparisons made (atenolol or metoprolol durules or metoprolol or timolol vs. propranolol).
+Results from placebo controlled trials on similar outcome measures generally supports those for atenolol, metoprolol durules, and propranolol seen in head to head trials.
 Placebo controlled trial results also show that bisoprolol had a significant effect on attack frequency reduction and that pindolol had no appreciable effects.

-Head to Head trials
+Head to head trials

-We found five fair quality93-98 head to head trials of beta blockers for the treatment of migraine (Table 9).
-One study comparing bisoprolol and metoprolol appears to have been published twice.^{99,100} This trial was rated poor quality due to inadequate descriptions of methods of randomization and allocation concealment, lack of use of an intention to treat principle and a high rate of attrition (37.6%).
+We found five fair quality104-109 head to head trials of beta blockers for the treatment of migraine (Table 12).
+One study comparing bisoprolol and metoprolol appears to have been published twice.^{110, 111} This trial was rated poor quality due to inadequate descriptions of methods of randomization and allocation concealment, lack of use of an intention to treat principle, and a high rate of attrition (37.6%).

-The five included trials compared propranolol 160 mg to atenolol 100 mg,96 slow release metoprolol (durules) 200 mg daily94, immediate release metoprolol 200 mg daily93 and timolol 20 mg^{97,98}, and propranolol 80 mg to metoprolol 100 mg daily.95 All four trials were conducted outside of the US, were relatively short-term in duration (12-20 weeks), and were small (35-96 patients).
+The five included trials compared propranolol 160 mg to atenolol 100 mg,107 slow release metoprolol (durules) 200 mg daily,105 immediate release metoprolol 200 mg daily,104 timolol 20 mg,^{108, 109} and propranolol 80 mg to metoprolol 100 mg daily.106 All five trials were conducted outside of the U.S., were relatively short-term in duration (12-20 weeks), and were small (35-96 patients).
 Most patients had common migraine per Ad Hoc Committee and World Federation of Neurology Research Group guidelines (83-93%) and migraine without aura per International Headache Society (92.8%).
 These patients have mean ages of 33.8-42.3, are 68.6-88.9% female, and have a history of migraine frequency of >3 attacks per month.
 Use of concomitant analgesics and ergotamines was allowed for abortive migraine treatment.
-Headache frequency, intensity, severity, duration and abortive treatment tablet usage efficacy parameters were analyzed using patient diary data.
+Headache frequency, intensity, severity, duration, and abortive treatment tablet usage efficacy parameters were analyzed using patient diary data.

 The methods used to assess treatment effects differed across studies.
-Some of the common outcome results are summarized in Table 10 below.
-Analysis of variance was used to assess comparative efficacy of metoprolol 200 mg and propranolol 160 mg in one trial.93
+Some of the common outcome results are summarized in Table 13 below.
+Analysis of variance was used to assess comparative efficacy of metoprolol 200 mg and propranolol 160 mg in one trial.104

-Attack Frequency
+Attack frequency

-Metoprolol durules 200 mg, metoprolol tartrate 200 mg, and timolol 20 mg all were similar to propranolol 160 mg in decreasing 4-week attack frequency rates. ^{93-95, 97, 98}
+Metoprolol durules 200 mg, metoprolol tartrate 200 mg, and timolol 20 mg all were similar to propranolol 160 mg in decreasing 4-week attack frequency rates.^{104-106, 108, 109} A recent, well-conducted systematic review comparing propranol to other beta blockers found that there was little difference between propanol and the comparators (metopronol, nadolol, timolol) in reducing attack frequency (SMD -0.01 95% CI -0.24-0.22) based on data from four crossover trials.112

-Migraine Days
+Migraine days

 There were differences across trials in methods of assessment of this parameter.
 When the total number of headache days recorded over 42 days across all 28 patients analyzed was considered in the Stensrud trial, no difference between atenolol and propranolol treatment was found.
-Metoprolol durules and metoprolol tartrate reduced number of migraine days at rates similar to propranolol across three trials.93-95
+Metoprolol durules and metoprolol tartrate reduced number of migraine days at rates similar to propranolol across three trials.104-106